 - Mental health.
 If you have mental health problems, such as depression, post-traumatic stress disorder (PTSD), bipolar disorder, schizophrenia, or anxiety disorders, you are more likely to use alcohol.

 - Use of other substances.
-You are more likely to abuse alcohol if you abuse other things, such as tobacco, illegal drugs, or prescription medicines.
+You are more likely to misuse alcohol if you misuse other things, such as tobacco, illegal drugs, or prescription medicines.

 - Environment.
 If you live in an area where alcohol is easy to get, people drink a lot, or heavy drinking is accepted as part of life, you are more likely to drink.